-This last weekend we had the privilege of driving up to see my sister-in-law Sierra perform in the BYU Women’s Chorus Spring Recital.
+This last weekend my husband, Griffin and I had the privilege of driving up to see my sister-in-law Sierra perform in the BYU Women’s Chorus Spring Recital.
 As an added bonus, we also were able to get tickets to a session of General Conference for Griffin and me, Sierra and her friend, and my in-laws.

-Friday evening, we were able to catch a portion of the choir practice, which was amazing, and then we returned later to see them tear it up with a variety of talent-filled pieces.
-The hymns they sang really brought the spirit and the more fun pieces really brought joy to the audience.
+Friday evening, we were able to catch a portion of the choir practice, which was amazing!
+We we returned later to see them perform a variety of talent-filled pieces.
+The hymns they sang really brought the spirit and the more fun pieces filled the auditorium with smiles.

-What surprisingly affected me the most (as a precursor to conference) was the guest choir.
-Before they would sing certain pieces, both the BYU Women’s Chorus and the guest choir, would read aloud the lyrics.
+Surprisingly, what affected me the most was the guest choir.
+Before they would sing, both the BYU Women’s Chorus and the guest choir, would read aloud the lyrics.
 I found this very helpful, both from a musical stand-point and it helped me understand the feeling the song was meant to have before it was sung.

-The Guest Choir sung a religious number with very few lyrics, but the lyrics it did have were very powerful and very striking for me.
+The Guest Choir sung a religious number with very few lyrics, but those few were very powerful.

 I believe in God, even when He is silent.